awoods1893/Team-Profile-Generator/README.md

 - WHEN I start the application THEN I am prompted to enter the team manager’s name, employee ID, email address, and office number.
 - WHEN I enter the team manager’s name, employee ID, email address, and office number THEN I am presented with a menu with the option to add an engineer or an intern or to finish building my team.
 - WHEN I select the engineer option THEN I am prompted to enter the engineer’s name, ID, email, and GitHub username, and I am taken back to the menu.
-- WHEN I select the intern optionTHEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu.
+- WHEN I select the intern option THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu.
 - WHEN I decide to finish building my team THEN I exit the application, and the HTML is generated.

 # Usage
   Build and display a webpage that shows team resources.
+Screencastify: https://drive.google.com/file/d/1VnZtetq9IDhAHjHOY0vGKPs1ct4E21ps/view

 # Tests
   Testing was performed using Jest.

 # Installation
-  Inquirer, Jest, Axios, HTML/CSS, and Javascript.
+  For the application to run correctly, please install inquirer and jest.

 # License
   This project is covered by the following license: